josephjeon30/LostAndFoundation/README.md

 ## Roster
 * Joseph: PM, Frontend Manager
 * Nakib: Lead database manager
-* Yat Long: Middleware (Flask)
+* Yat Long: APIs and Flask
-* Sasha: Database
+* Sasha: Database + APIs

 ## Description
 This project is an online cataloging app that:
 - Displays information about movies and TV shows
-- Allows users to compile their favorite movies and shows
+- Allows users to search for and comment on movies and TV shows
 - Allows users to edit their profile

 ## APIs